Over the river and through the woods…Part 2.

 This was another one of those moments when you are traveling that you just have to place your hands into the people you are meeting in other countries.
 I was only hoping this wasn’t going to turn out like my experience the day before, with the taxi driver, and somehow maybe we had miscommunicated our final destination.
 After traveling about ten minutes or so, with a bit of trepidation, the driver made a sharp turn and there was a train!
 It appeared they were waiting for us, as everyone had already boarded, and our driver waved to someone standing at the entrance of one of the cars.
 I surmised at this point that someone had radioed ahead from where we previously were that we were en-route, and would be arriving shortly.
 I would like to add that this just reinforced my appreciation toward the Thai people.
 The driver did not have to do this, and there are many countries, United States included, where they would have just told us they were sorry, we had missed the train, and would have to wait for another one.

 It didn’t take long for us to see that the second line of the Wongwian Yai to Mae Klong train line was traveling through some of the more serene parts of the country.
 Flocks of the beautiful Eastern great egret were feeding in the marshes off to one side of the tracks.
-Sea salt is also very prevalent in this area, as the provinces of Samut Songkhram and Samut Sakhon are the two most productive areas of salt harvesting in Thailand, according to CNN.
+Sea salt is also very prevalent in this area, as the provinces of Samut Songkhram and Samut Sakhon are the two most productive areas of salt harvesting in Thailand.
 You can see many of these saltern or salt pan fields when looking out both sides of the train, along the way.
-I also found that Thailand produces on average about five million tons of sea salt a year, according to a UNICEF article I read.
+I also found that Thailand produces on average about five million tons of sea salt a year.
 That’s a whole lot of salt to have to throw over your shoulder if you spill some to prevent bad luck!

 The hour train ride passed rather quickly, as we sat and enjoyed each other’s company, and took in the beautiful scenery.
 One of the railroad attendants on the train was nice enough to take the photo of the three of us (above), and even shared some of his lunch!
 Soon we found ourselves arriving at the Mae Klong market…it was pretty unbelievable!
 If I wanted to, I could have reached out and touched the many hundreds of people that were standing next to the tracks as we went by.
 For locals, obviously it’s just part of their daily routine, but for everyone else it’s quite the spectacle, and they were all standing ready with their cameras for a snapshot of a train slowly winding through a market!